 GIF (static and animated)

 Images are inserted into a page using the AsciiDoc image macro (block or inline).

-These files are inserted into a page using the AsciiDoc include directive.
+The examples directory can contain non-AsciiDoc file types, such as source code or data values.
+These files are often inserted into listing blocks using the AsciiDoc include directive.

 Let’s say the component illustrated above is the documentation for your newest software product, Hyper Lemur.
 What would the URL for modules/ROOT/pages/deploy.adoc look like?

-The base URL of the site is set in the playbook.
-The component name, in this case hyperlemur, is set in the antora.yml file of the documentation component.
+The base URL is set in the playbook.
+The component name, in this case hyperlemur, is set in the component descriptor.
 The page name segment is the basename of the AsciiDoc file.
 Notice that the name of the module, ROOT, isn’t in the URL.
 Files that are stored directly in the ROOT folder are published at the root of the component.